snehring/zfsbackup/README.md

 This is a quick and dirty python3 program to do one way sends of zfs datasets for backup purposes.
 It makes a bunch of assumptions that you probably won't like, but I wrote it for my own internal use.
 It is still very much a work in progress and probably won't evolve to the point where it can be used as a product outside of my environment.
+I have literally done no testing besides some very minimal unit testing.
+This will very likely murder everything you've ever loved.
+I'll work on tests.
 ## Requirements
 - Python (>=3.6)
 - ZFS (ZoL >=0.7.0)